jpgoldberg/toy-crypto-math/docs/source/modules/sieve.rst

 .. _sans_int_figure:

 .. figure:: /images/sans_int.png
-    :alt: Graph showing that Sieve is more efficient than SetSeive
+    :alt: Graph showing that Sieve is more efficient than SetSieve

     Seconds to create sieves (without IntSieve).

-Specifically on my system it took approximately 0.011 seconds to create a sieve of all numbers less than or equal to 1 million using the bitarray-based :class:`BaSieve`, 0.198 seconds with :class:`SetSeive`, and a minute (59.796 seconds) with :class:`IntSieve`.
+Specifically on my system it took approximately 0.011 seconds to create a sieve of all numbers less than or equal to 1 million using the bitarray-based :class:`BaSieve`, 0.198 seconds with :class:`SetSieve`, and a minute (59.796 seconds) with :class:`IntSieve`.
-So bitaray was nearly 20 times faster than the set-based sieve construction and more than 5000 times faster than the integer-based construction for a sieve size of one million.
+So bitarray was nearly 20 times faster than the set-based sieve construction and more than 5000 times faster than the integer-based construction for a sieve size of one million.

 Abstract bases and overview